Hubs-Foundation/ita/README.md

 Config management service.

-Note that this is intentionally private for now as we don't want third-parties to easily clone our CF marketplace offering.

 ## Configuration schemas

 Configuration schemas are TOML files where each configurable maps to an object (a TOML table) containing the keys: